burnedikt/dotfiles/README.md

 # Installation

-These dotfiles are most easily managed using a dotfile manager like [rcm](https://github.com/thoughtbot/rcm).

-For simplicity's sake, we'll just use GNU Stow which will also be installed automatically.
+For handling these dotfiles, we'll use GNU Stow which will also be installed automatically, if you run the install script.

 To take the quick route, just run `./install.sh` to get everything setup.

 ## Manual Labor

+### Powerline Fonts

+To have powerline enabled fonts that support a variety of icons in your terminal, make sure to go to run `fonts/install.sh`.
+Then use one of the provided fonts and select it in iTerm / Terminal.app.

 ### Sublime Text Icon